ruimaranhao/DataAnalystNanodegree/P6/README.md

 >Both of these charts are aesthetically pleasing and technically complex.
 Great job coding them.
 I can't find a clear, specific finding in either visualization.
 The charts come across as exploratory rather than explanatory.
 An explanatory chart has a clear, interesting finding that would only be found through doing some data analysis.
 An exploratory visualization generally plots the data as is and leaves the reader to figure out a story and analyze the data for him or herself.

 Given this feedback, I decided analyze the data and find something interesting to say about the data set.
 I decided to tell the story about the most common reasons for flight cancellations.
-The current x-axis is `Total Flights`, and this was the outcome of discussions with colleagues (the other option I had in mind was `Distance`, but it did not convey a clear message)
+The current x-axis is `Total Flights`, and this was the outcome of discussions with colleagues (the other option I had in mind was `Distance`, but it did not convey a clear message).

+After another round of feedback, the I have updated the plot as follows:

+1. I converted the legend into percentage values so we will be able to see what month has more delays percentage
+2. I (partially) avoided X scaling, by making x-axis log scale

 # Summary of Findings